jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 ![](../images/Nov%202%20-%20Krista%20Miller%20"We%20have%20an%20FFE%20problem".png)

 ### Acknowledged Conflict of Interest
-- **20 minutes later**: Dr. Hatton texts Principal Meg Simon, stating the issue "hits close to home for [Assistant Superintendent]."
+- **20 minutes later**: Superintendent Hatton texts Principal Meg Simon, stating the issue "hits close to home for [Assistant Superintendent]."
 - This acknowledgment suggests:
 	1. Assistant Superintendent has strong personal feelings about the matter.
 	2. Potential for unconscious or conscious bias in her approach.